Turkey's Erdogan blasts ambassadors' call for philanthropist's release | Law-Order

 - Turkey

-The Council of Europe has said it will begin infringement proceedings against Turkey if Kavala is not released.
-Turkey would be the second country against which infringement proceedings have been launched.
-The other parties to the ambassadors' statement were Canada, Denmark, the Netherlands, Norway, Sweden, Finland and New Zealand.
+The other parties to the ambassadors' statement were Canada, Denmark, the Netherlands, Norway, Sweden, Finland, and New Zealand.
+Kavala has been charged with financing the nationwide protests in 2013 and with involvement in the 2016 failed putsch - charges that he has denied.

-The next hearing in the case against Kavala, who has denied all charges, and others will be held on Nov.
+The next hearing in the case against Kavala and others will be held on Nov.
 26.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)